 This POSTING IS FOR NON-COMMISSIONED APPLICANTS 

 The Division of Parks & Watercraft has specific direction on tattoos & other body art or body modifications.
 Tattoos, body art or branding, which do not professionally represent a Natural Resources Officer or are offensive in nature are not permitted.
 Natural Resources Officer Cadet candidates who have body art, tattoos, or branding will need to be reviewed by the law enforcement section prior to receiving a conditional offer of employment.
 Candidates may receive consideration for hire upon agreement to remove tattoos, body art, or branding, prior to receiving a conditional offer of employment.
 Intentional body modification to any area visible in any uniform or attire while on duty is prohibited.
 Body modifications could include, but are not limited to: tongue splitting or bifurcation; abnormal shaping of the ears, eyes or nose; abnormal filling of the teeth; branding or scarification.

 Successful applicants will undergo an internal investigation, which consists of background checks of schools, employers, creditors and references.
 A physical examination, drug test, and psychological evaluation will be administered.
-Candidates that do not hold a current OPOTA commission will be required to participate in an in-residence (Monday through Friday) training academy located in Columbus, Ohio for approximately 22 weeks beginning August 2023.
+Offer/hire dates are tentatively set for January 2024.

 Completion of associate core program in natural resources area (e.g., parks & recreation, forestry, fisheries, wildlife, environmental, conservation biology, natural science (e.g. biology, geology, wildlife, botany, ecology, agronomy), or criminal justice/law enforcement; valid driver’s license; must be 21 years of age upon completion of Ohio Peace Officer Basic Training Course, per Section 124.41 Ohio Revised Code; must be able to continuously swim 300 yds. in 12 minutes or less, continuously tread water for 5 minutes, perform a surface dive & retrieve object in a minimum of 5 feet of water from water treading position.